srfoster65/simple_logging_config/docs/api/reference.md

 ### Modules

 slc_modules is a list of modules names that logging should be enabled for.
 No other modules will emit any log messages.
+If this value is unset then logging will be enabled for all modules.
 Default behaviour is to enable logging for all modules.

 #### Module Defaults